One of the most popular wealth concepts that I developed in the past was to explain to you the concept of owning wealth machines.

 Perhaps this is why I can never associate this cash flow earned from stocks to be passive.

-To me, I need to exchange time and effort from doing other things to focus in doing this.
+To me, I need to exchange time and effort from doing other things to focus on doing this.

 The only thing passive is, we are not managing the business directly but enjoying the cash flow dividends from the earnings.

-Active wealth management requires time and effort, and a systematic well thought out investing processes ensures you do not burn out during the investing journey.
+Active wealth management requires time and effort, and a systematic well thought investing process ensures you do not burn out during the investing journey.

 As you become more familiar with these systems by executing them recurring, they become less of a chore but a part of your lifestyle.
 You formed investing habits.

-Sustainable Wealth requires Reinvestment of Earned Cash Flows from Our Work Income Consistently
+Sustainable Wealth requires Reinvestment of Our Earned Cash Flows from Our Work Income Consistently

-A feature of your wealth machine is a feedback of earned cash flows back into the machine.
+A feature of your wealth machine is feedback of earned cash flows back into the machine.

 What are earned cash flows?
 This will depend on what kind of financial instruments.

-Stocks, exchange traded funds (ETF) distribute dividend cash flow.
+Stocks, exchange-traded funds (ETF) distribute dividend cash flow.
 Buying and holding property and renting out provides you with rental cash flow.
 Selling your stock gains translates unrealized gains or losses into realized gains.
-Your insurance endowment in some cases provide annual payouts.
-Business when stabilized, may provide business income.
+Your insurance endowment in some cases provides annual payouts.
+Business when stabilized may provide business income.

-It may be tempting for you to take these cash flow out and use them.
+It may be tempting for you to take this cash flow out and use them.
 This will be your Wealth Cash Flow.

-However, if you keep pulling out your cash flow to use, it means the cash flow you earned are not put to work, and are not helping you earn even more cash flow.
+However, if you keep pulling out your cash flow to use, it means the cash flow you earned is not put to work and are not helping you earn even more cash flow.
 This is the compounding effect.

-However, before that, do note that if you use your wealth cash flow, your wealth machine grows at a slower pace or even decelerate.
+However, before that, do note that if you use your wealth cash flow, your wealth machine grows at a slower pace or even decelerates.

 You got to make a wise decision.

-Wealth Machine: My friend Wilson’s Passive Index Portfolio
+A Wealth Machine Case Study: My friend Wilson’s Passive Index Portfolio

-He targets a total return 6%.
+Wilson targets a total return of 6%.
 This is made up of a dividend yield of 2.5% + capital growth of 3.5%.

 The asset here is a portfolio of ETF held long: One World Stock Market ETF, one home country Singapore ETF and one home country Singapore bond ETF.

-Every quarter, he would add on to these 3 ETF Based on a targeted allocation percentage.
+Every quarter, he would add on to this 3 ETF Based on a targeted allocation percentage.

 And then he will do nothing.
 He will keep up with the general wealth building articles and books to aligned himself to good wealth management ideas.
 He reads articles on how we all suffer from cognitive biases and how to best prevent them.